John McCarthy (soccer)

-John McCarthy (born July 4, 1992) is an American professional soccer player who plays as a goalkeeper for Major League Soccer club Los Angeles FC.
+John Joseph McCarthy III (born July 4, 1992) is an American professional soccer player who plays as a goalkeeper for Major League Soccer club New York Red Bulls.

 Career

 College and amateur

-McCarthy played four years of college soccer at La Salle University between 2010 and 2013.
+McCarthy played four years of college soccer at La Salle University between 2010 and 2013, Where he holds numerous career records, including most games played (74), saves (468), and shutouts (28).
+He was awarded Atlantic 10 All-Conference Second Team in 2011 and 2012, as well as Atlantic 10 All-Conference First Team in 2013.

 While at college, McCarthy also appeared for USL PDL clubs Ocean City Nor'easters in 2011 and 2012, and Reading United AC in 2013.
-He is La Salle's all-time leader among goalkeepers in saves (468), shutouts (28), and games played (75).

 Professional

 Rochester Rhinos

 McCarthy signed his first professional deal with USL Pro club Rochester Rhinos on February 27, 2014.

-After the 2014 season, McCarthy was named the Rhinos' Rookie of the Year as he led the league with a 0.72 goals against average.
+After the 2014 season, McCarthy was named the Rhinos' Rookie of the Year as he led the league with 0.72 goals against average.

 McCarthy was named USL PRO Goalkeeper of the Year and USL PRO Rookie of the Year for his notable 2014 season performances.

 Philadelphia Union

 In 2015, McCarthy signed with his hometown club, Philadelphia Union.
 Originally signed as a third goalkeeper behind first round draft pick, Andre Blake, and designated player, Rais M'Bohli, McCarthy was given a starting role as a result of injury and poor form, respectively.
 He made his MLS debut as the starter for the Union on April 11, 2015, versus New York City FC.
-McCarthy was heralded for his performance which resulted in his first win in the top flight as well as the Union's first win of 2015 season.
+McCarthy was heralded for his performance which resulted in his first win in the topflight as well as the Union's first win of 2015 season.
 McCarthy started 8 league matches during the 2015 season, posting one shutout.
 He was played mostly during the Union's 2015 U.S. Open Cup run, earning wins in the first four rounds of competition (including two penalty shootouts) ultimately losing in the final.
 On July 6, 2017, McCarthy started in an away game against Sporting Kansas City which resulted in a 1–1 draw.
 McCarthy made five noteworthy saves in the game, including an excellent foot save on Latif Blessing in the 70th minute.

 The conclusion of the 2018 season was also the end of McCarthy's Union contract, concluding his time with his hometown team.